Krukov/cashews/Readme.md

 Cache invalidation - one of the main Computer Science well known problem.

-Sometimes, you want to invalidate cache after some action is triggered.
+Sometimes, you want to invalidate the cache after some action is triggered.
 Consider this example:

 ```python